Analysis | What to Expect From Zimbabwe’s First Vote Post-Mugabe

 To contact the reporters on this story: Mike Cohen in Cape Town at mcohen21@bloomberg.net;Brian Latham in Harare at blatham@bloomberg.net

-To contact the editors responsible for this story: Karl Maier at kmaier2@bloomberg.net, Dulue Mbachu, Mike Cohen
+To contact the editors responsible for this story: Karl Maier at kmaier2@bloomberg.net, Dulue Mbachu, Lisa Beyer

 ©2018 Bloomberg L.P.